libredsp/libredsp-audio/README.md

 This is a library that uses the [LibreDSP](https://crates.io/crates/libredsp) core library to perform various audio processing computations.
 Currently, the library can perform:
 - Frequency-selective filtering
-- Removing backgroud noise
+- Removing background noise
 - Mixing
 - Gain adjustment

 ## License

 Apache-2.0.
-See the LICENSE file for more info.
+See the LICENSE file for more information.